chainwikinet/wikijs-farm-content/getting-started-UNI.md

 *I know, I know.
 You are wondering where I accumulated all that DAI and FNT.
 That's none of your business!*
 # Add FARM and USDC to UNI LP :apple:
 With the USDC and FARM in our Wallet, we are going to add it to Uniswaps USDC-FARM Liquidity Pool.
-> This will also require two transaction: Approve and Supply {.is-warning}
+> This will also require two transactions: Approve and Supply {.is-warning}
 - Click Earn on the top of Harvest.Finance.
 Then select the Uniswap Farm
 - ![getting_started_uni_select_uni_farm.png](/getting_started_uni_select_uni_farm.png)